-Figure 3 outlines two of the advance spatial statistics operations involving spatial correlation among two or more map layers.
+Figure 3 shows two examples of the advanced spatial statistics operations involving spatial relationships among two or more map layers.
 The top portion of the figure uses map clustering to identify the location of inherent groupings of elevation and slope data by assigning pairs of values into groups (called clusters) so that the value pairs in the same cluster are more similar to each other than to those in other clusters.